nmoskaleva/dfs-trucreds-hackathon-1/issuer/README.md

 Install the Connect.Me Digital Wallet mobile application on your iphone or android device.
 It is available for free from the Apple AppStore Iphone and Google Play for Android.

-Open the Connect.Me application on your mobile device, click the `Scan` button on the lower right part of the screen, and scan the QR code displayed by the Sample Issuer.
+Open the Connect.Me mobile application, click the `Scan` button on the lower right part of the screen, and scan the QR code displayed by the Sample Issuer.
 Accept the connection offer and the credential offer on your mobile device.

 To see your connections in your Connect.Me mobile application, click the hamburger on the top left and select `My Connections`.
 You should have a connection to the issuer application.